darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### print diffusion

 A second, independent diffusion filter applied at the print stage rather than the film stage -- simulating a filter placed at the enlarger instead of the camera.
 Its controls are the same as [diffusion](#diffusion) above, applied independently: _enable print diffusion_, _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, _print diffusion halo warmth_.

+## scanner

+The scanner stage models how the developed film or finished print is digitised, and the conditions it is viewed under.
+These act on the final image, after everything else.

+scanner blur
+: Softening from the scanner's own optics, in pixels.
+0 disables it.

+scanner sharpness
+: Radius of the scanner's sharpening pass, in pixels.

+scanner sharpen strength
+: Strength of the scanner's sharpening pass.
+0 disables it.
+The reference implementation applies this by default; it is off here so that sharpening remains your choice, and can be left to darktable's own [_sharpen_](./sharpen.md) or [_diffuse or sharpen_](./diffuse.md) modules further down the pipeline if you prefer.

+viewing glare
+: A faint veil of the viewing light reflecting off the print surface, as a percentage.
+Lifts the deepest blacks very slightly, the way a real print viewed in a real room never reaches true black.
+Has no effect while _scan the film_ is enabled, since a directly scanned film has no print surface to reflect off.